oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 ---
 {% img aligncenter assets/landing-zone.png 400 400 "OCLOUD landing zone" %}

-Best Practise from Oracle for Workload on OCI is to use the concept of an operator host to install and maintain the service application and configuration for the workload.
+Best practice from Oracle for workload on OCI is to use the concept of an operator host to install and maintain the service application and configuration for the workload.

-As the varity of applications and its needed configuration ways varies the aim of this step is to dig a bit deeper in the concept of the operator host and which configuration and automation tools can be used on OCI to deploy your workload.
+As the number of applications and needed configurations varies, the goal of this step is to dig a bit deeper in the concept of the operator host and which configuration and automation tools can be used on OCI to deploy your workload.

 ## Operator Host
 The aim of the operator host is:
-1. performing post-provisioning tasks with any automation tools which requires a local installation
+1. Performing post-provisioning tasks with any automation tools which requires a local installation.
-2. provide administrators access without the need to upload api authentication keys (instance_principal)
+2. Provide administrators access without the need to upload api authentication keys (instance_principal).

 ### Access to Operator Host
-As described in the base section OCI provides the ability to use a bastion service for a controlled and secure access to ressources in your tenancy.
+As described in the base section, OCI provides the ability to use a bastion service for a controlled and secure access to ressources in your tenancy.

-The operator host concept leverages this service and provides administrators and application host a quick and secure mechanism to access a system which can run scripts or any automation tool for maintaining and operating the services.
+The operator host concept leverages this service, providing administrators and application hosts a quick and secure mechanism to access a system which can run scripts or any automation tool for maintaining and operating the services.

 ## OCI Tool Support for automation & configuration management
 The use of Terraform is mostly in defining the infrastructure to host the applications for the service.
 Terraform itself is not naturally designed to do certain application installation or configuration tasks.

-Oracle is not recommending to use any of the described tools as the right way to go for customers or prospects - instead Oracle is describing how to use the most commons tools on the market in combination with Terraform to provide and guide customers with best practises.
-It is up to the customer and its requirement to define which is the tool combination for their individual workload which fullfils best the requirements.
+Oracle is not recommending to use any of the described tools as the right way to go for customers or prospects - instead Oracle is describing how to use the most commons tools on the market in combination with Terraform to provide and guide customers with best practices.
+It is up to the customer and their requirements to define which is the tool combination for their individual workload and which best fulfills their needs.

-There is a bunch of tools outside which can be used to automate the workload deployment.
+There are a number of external tools which can be used to automate the workload deployment.
 Terraform is focussed on IaC and has it strength in provisioning infrastructure resources there is potentially a need to use further tools to install, configure and manage applications on top of the infrastracture.

-We will focus in this session to talk about how to use the most common tools with Ansible, Puppet and Chef and provides the link how they can be used.
+We will focus in this session on how to use the most common tools like Ansible, Puppet, and Chef, and we will show how they can be used.

-The focus of this session is on cloud-native and we will show you in a demo how you can leverage helm charts to deploy workload via the Oracle Resource Manager onto an OKE cluster which has been deployed in the previous session.
+The focus of this session is on cloud-native, thus we will show you in a demo how you can leverage helm charts to deploy workload via the Oracle Resource Manager onto an OKE cluster which has been deployed in the previous session.

 ### **Ansible**
-OCI support the use of Ansibles modules to automate cloud infrastructure provisioning and configuration, orchestrating of complex operation process, and deployment and update of your software assets.
+OCI supports the use of Ansibles modules to automate cloud infrastructure provisioning and configuration, orchestrating of complex operation process, and deployment and update of your software assets.
 {% img assets/ansible.png "Ansible" %}

 The OCI Ansible collection supports Ansible Tower and AWX.
 For more information on how to set up the collection with Ansible Tower, refer to the [ansible_blogpost].
 To install the free version of Ansible Tower (AWX) on an OCI Compute instance, you can use [ansible solution on GitHub] and the following [ansible example playbooks]

-a complete example how you can use Ansible to deploy Kubernetes, Istio and an example service can be found here: https://blog.kube-mesh.io/single-click-deployment-of-oke-istio-mushop-using-ansible-from-oci-cloud-shell/
+A complete example how you can use Ansible to deploy Kubernetes, Istio and an example service can be found here: https://blog.kube-mesh.io/single-click-deployment-of-oke-istio-mushop-using-ansible-from-oci-cloud-shell/
 Link: [ansible_collection]

 ### **Puppet**
-While many organizations today use Terraform to provision Oracle cloud resources, when it comes to ongoing management of resources, a solution for continuous integration should be considered.
+While many organizations are using Terraform to provision Oracle cloud resources, a solution for continuous integration should be considered when it comes to ongoing management of resources.
 That’s where Puppet can help.
 With Puppet you can:
 - Integrate cloud resources into your existing infrastructure, and manage everything with one tool.
 - Use existing [puppet_hiera] data to configure parts of your OCI infrastructure.
 - Have a tighter integration between OCI configuration in general and the configuration management on your systems.

 The oci_config module extends the Puppet language to contain types needed to create and manage the lifecycle of objects within your Oracle Cloud Infrastructure.
-Although this is traditionally the domain of Terraform scripts, being able to manage these objects with Puppet, has proven to be a big plus for many customers.
+Although this is traditionally the domain of Terraform scripts, being able to manage these objects with Puppet has proven to be a big plus for many customers.
 For example:
-- Your organization is already using Puppet and not terraform.
+- Your organization is already using Puppet and not Terraform.
 Introducing a new tool into your organization might be more then you want or need.
 In these cases, Puppet, in combination with this module, is a great help.
 - You want to use existing hiera data to configure parts of your OCI infrastructure.
 In this case, using this module is great.
 It integrates with all of the existing hieradata, just like your other Puppet code.
 - You need tighter integration between OCI configuration in general and the configuration management on your systems.
 Again, this module is for you.
-It is regular Puppet so you can use all of the rich puppet features like exported resources to integrate all of your configuration settings both ion the cloud level as well as on the machines.
+It is regular Puppet so you can use all of the rich Puppet features like exported resources to integrate all of your configuration settings both on the cloud level as well as on the machines.

-*puppet example code:*
+**Puppet example code:**
-configuration of using a tenant:
+Configuration of using a tenant:
 ```
 $ puppet apply /software/tenant_setup.pp
 Notice: Compiled catalog for oci in environment production in 0.09 seconds